laravel-mix/laravel-mix/docs/installation.md

 Though Laravel Mix is optimized for Laravel usage, it may be used for any type of application.

+### Laravel Project

+Laravel 5.4 ships with everything you need to get started.
+Simply:

+* Install Laravel
+* Run `npm install`
+* Visit your `webpack.mix.js file`, and get started!

+Now, from the command line, you may run `npm run dev` to watch your files for changes, and then recompile.

+> Note: You won't find a `webpack.config.js` file in your project root.
+By default, Laravel defers to the config file from this repo.
+However, should you need to configure it, you may copy the file to your project root, and then update your `package.json` NPM scripts accordingly: `cp node_modules/laravel-mix/setup/webpack.config.js ./`.

 ### Stand-Alone Project

 Begin by installing Laravel Mix through NPM or Yarn, and then copying the example config files to your project root.